What is Equity Risk Premium?

 Expected Return = Risk Free Return + Risk Premium = 3%+7.5% =10.5%

-Same way, the investor will expect atleast 10.5% return from Berkshire taking into consideration the risk he faces.
+Same way, the investor will expect at least a 10.5% return from Berkshire, taking into consideration the risk he faces.

 Do Different Equity Stocks have Different Risk Premium?

 The answer to the above question is YES.
-As we have seen in the above example that depending upon the stock volatility in the past, different stocks carry a different risk premium.
+As we have seen in the above example, different stocks carry a different risk premium depending upon the stock volatility in the past.
 Generally, Large Cap Blue chip stock has a lower equity risk premium than Midcap Stock.

 - Easy to use.

-- Gives investor an immediate idea of whether or not the stock is worth investing.
-As the investor needs to be adequately rewarded as against the risk.
+- Gives investors an immediate idea of whether or not the stock is worth investing in, as the investor needs to be adequately rewarded against the risk.

 Equity Risk Premium is highly subjective in nature.
-As we take assumptions while calculating input, each investor might get different equity risk premium for the same stock.
-So, the expectation of the return from the same stock can be different for the different investor.
-Eg. While taking an expected market return someone might take the Historical return of the market over a period of 3-5 years whereas another investor would use the Dividend Discount model or some other method to calculate equity market return.
+As we take assumptions while calculating input, each investor might get a different equity risk premium for the same stock.
+So, the expectation of the return from the same stock can be different for different investors.
+E.g., While taking an expected market return, someone might take the Historical return of the market over a period of 3-5 years.
+In contrast, another investor would use the Dividend Discount model or some other method to calculate equity market return.

-Due to its easiness and application in day to day investments in real practical life, it is widely used among investors.1,2
+Due to its easiness and application in day-to-day investments in real practical life, it is widely used among investors.